 Other procedures and tests are sometimes needed to help doctors diagnose musculoskeletal disorders.

 Arthroscopy is a procedure in which a small (diameter of a pencil) fiberoptic scope is inserted into a joint space, allowing the doctor to look inside the joint and to project the image onto a video monitor.
 The skin incision is very small.
 This procedure is done in a hospital or surgical center.
-The person is given local, spinal, or general anesthesia or a combination.
-During arthroscopy, doctors can take a piece of tissue (such as joint cartilage or the joint capsule) for analysis (biopsy), and, if necessary, do surgery to correct the condition.
-Disorders commonly found during arthroscopy include inflammation of the synovium lining the joint (synovitis); ligament, tendon, or cartilage tears; and loose pieces of bone or cartilage.
-Such conditions affect people with arthritis or previous joint injuries as well as athletes.
-All of these conditions can be repaired or removed during arthroscopy.
-There is a very small risk of joint infection with this procedure.
+The person is given local, spinal, or general anesthesia Anesthesia Surgery is the term traditionally used to describe procedures (called surgical procedures) that involve manually cutting or stitching tissue to treat diseases, injuries, or deformities.
+However... read more or a combination.

 Recovery time after arthroscopic surgery is much faster than after traditional surgery.
 Most people do not need to stay overnight in the hospital.